-These statements include all restricted and unrestricted assets and all liabilities using the accrual basis of accounting means that all of the current year's revenues and expenses are taken into account regardless of when cash is received or paid.
+These statements include all restricted and unrestricted assets and all liabilities using the accrual basis of accounting.
+Using the accrual basis of accounting means that all of the current year's revenues and expenses are taken into account regardless of when cash is received or paid.